Morgan Simon

-Morgan Simon (born 1987) is a French director and screenwriter born in Paris.
+Morgan Simon (born 1987) is a French director, screenwriter and photographer born in the Paris suburbs.

 Life and career

 Morgan Simon studied screenwriting at La Fémis in Paris.
 In 2016, his short film Try To Die Young was a César Award nominee.

 A Taste of Ink, his first feature film, was developed at L’Atelier de la Cinéfondation during the 2015 Cannes Film Festival, as well as The Jerusalem International Film Lab, rubbing shoulders with László Nemes’s Son of Saul.

 A Taste of Ink premiered at the 64th San Sebastián Film Festival in the New Directors section and was awarded by a special mention of the jury.
 It received fifteen awards and was selected by more than fifty festivals, such as Rotterdam, Shanghai, Stockholm, Los Angeles, Zurich, Jerusalem.
 A Taste of Ink was released in France on January 25, 2017 with Kévin Azaïs, Monia Chokri and Nathan Willcocks as main actors.

 In 2018, Simon took part in the Queer Palm jury at the 71st Cannes Film Festival rewarding Girl directed by Lukas Dhont.
 In 2019, his 35mm short film Ghost Pleasure was selected at the Directors' Fortnight during the 72nd Cannes Film Festival.
 In 2021, he directed We Shall Meet Again, a short film dealing with migration and narrated by the French writer Édouard Louis.